MediaBrain-SJTU/Rare-ECG/README.md

 Download the ckpt from https://drive.google.com/file/d/1E4NuKirypMk\_Uy6iHenkUfP9cNEtvJi7/view?usp=sharing and put it under `model\_template/weights/`

 ### Quick Start
-Run test.py for evaluation on the given data
+Run test.py for the evaluation on the given data

-Run train.py for training
+Run train.py for the training

 If our work is helpful for your research, please consider citing: